Lead Tech

 COntact Amy

 Lauren attended the University of Illinois at Urbana-Champaign with a degree in English Secondary Education prior to receiving her Master’s degree in Special Education, LBS1 at the University of Illinois.
+She is also a LETRS Local Certified Facilitator and MAX Teaching Trainer.

 REGIONAL SPECIALIST